-This will take you to the Add Audio dialog box as shown in Figure 8.
+- This will take you to the Add Audio dialog box, as shown in Figure 8, below.
 In this dialog box, navigate to the folder where you have saved the sound you want to play as part of the animation.
-Select the required sound file, and click the OK button in this dialog box (highlighted in red within Figure 8) to add your sound clip to the animation.
+Select the required sound file, and click the OK button in this dialog box, as shown highlighted in red within Figure 8, to add your sound clip to the animation.

 Figure 8: Add Audio dialog box

-Tip: You can only use WAV files for Animation sounds – other sound formats such as WMA and MP3 that PowerPoint accepts cannot be used as animation sounds.
-However WAV files are typically larger in size than the same MP3 file.
-You can actually use an MP3 file with a WAV header and trick PowerPoint – learn more about creating such files in our Use CDex to Add WAV Headers to MP3 Files tutorial.
+- You can only use WAV files for animation sounds.
+Other sound formats such as WMA and MP3 cannot be used as animation sounds.
+Since WAV files are typically larger in file size than equivalent MP3 files, you can use an MP3 file with a WAV header and trick PowerPoint.
+Learn more about creating such files in our Use CDex to Add WAV Headers to MP3 Files tutorial.

 Figure 9: No Sound and Stop Previous Sound options within Sound drop-down list

-- Stop Previous Sound lets you stop the sound playing along with a previous animation -- sometimes you may add a longer sound clip and you may not want it to play longer -- in that case, the next animated object with the Stop Previous Sound event selected will stop that sound from playing further.
+- Lets you stop the sound playing along with a previous animation.
+Sometimes you may add a longer sound clip and you may not want it to play longer.
+In that case, the next animated object with the Stop Previous Sound event selected will stop that sound from playing further.